Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 The key words described in [@!RFC8174] are not used in this document because the intention here is not to prescribe policy but to provide indicators of best practice.
-Therefore, in order to give some guidance on the importance of the various recommendations in this document the following terms are used in descending order of usefulness to describe how certain options mitigate privacy risks
+We describe three classes of actions that operators of DNS privacy services can take:

-* STRONG
+* Risk mitigation for well described and documented privacy risks
-* MODERATE
+* Optimisation of services from and operational or management perspective
-* WEAK
+* Implementation of additional options that could further enhance the privacy and usability of the service

 Privacy terminology is as described in Section 3 of [@!RFC6973].